 As they got older and went their separate ways in college, Berny & Geston would occasionally text to congratulate each other on accomplishments…like when Geston’s singing group won NBC’s the Sing Off with his A Cappella group, “Committed” (true story – click here for proof!)
 More recently, Berny launched a campaign for the Florida House (“Go Berny!” texts Geston).

 Rewinding a bit: While Geston traveled the world singing, Berny went to law school – with plans to work with local law enforcement and domestic violence victims as an Assistant State Attorney.
 Having been born in Haiti, Berny admits “it wasn’t easy coming into a new country and a new culture starting from the bottom rung of the ladder” – but sees the product of lots of hard work a “testament to the American dream.”

 After graduating a Masters of Divinity, Geston went on to Pastor a church in Florida for a few years – at least until he started inviting his congregation to discuss some of the harder issues roiling America.
 Soon after he facilitated some tough conversations about the confederate flag and race relations with some of his members, he was politely asked to leave.
 Since relocating to the bay area, Geston has continued work as a pastor and community leader.
 On the other coast, Berny loves serving as Director of Development for Big Brothers Big Sisters of Tampa Bay.

 From their interactions over the years, one thing is clear: they definitely still disagree on a lot of issues, especially politically.
 But no matter!
 While they don’t see eye-to-eye on various issues, they both attest to having deep respect for each other.
 Unpacking these differences publically would be a “treat” for them – and an interesting reunion, over a decade in the making.

-The time-space continuum to consider: Geston is in San Francisco.
+The time-space continuum to consider: Geston is in New Jersey.
 Berny is in Tampa Florida – with a friendship that spans the distance.